Platform-OS/platformos-check/RELEASING.md

    gh release create -t $VERSION
    ```

-   (It's a good idea to copy parts of the CHANGELOG in there)
+⚠️ **Note:** Incorporate relevant parts of the CHANGELOG into the release notes to provide context on the changes.